Campaign of the Month: October 2017

 In Vampire: The Requiem, bloodlines are akin to D&D’s prestige classes.
 PCs begin the game as one of the base clans, and can later join a bloodline.
 They still remain Kindred of their parent clans.

-The GM greatly prefers Requiem’s approach, as it makes membership in bloodlines a character choice rather than an out-of-game player choice.
+I greatly Requiem’s approach, as it makes membership in bloodlines a character choice rather than an out-of-game player choice.
+It also gives starting players fewer options they need to immediately pick from.
 That’s always good.
-This approach further enables PCs to remain members of the core clans (with all the history, plot hooks, and extended family of Kindred relatives that entails) while still getting to enjoy the “cool factor” of belonging to a bloodline.
+Requiem’s approach also enables PCs to remain members of the core clans (with all the history, plot hooks, and extended family of Kindred relatives that entails) while still getting to enjoy the “cool factor” of belonging to a bloodline.

 • Baali: Any clan